rksnider/isoDalton/README.md

 -------------------------------------------------------------------------------
 Installation:
 -------------------------------------------------------------------------------
-Unzip to a directory named isoDalton and then set Matlab's path to this directory.
+Create a directory named isoDalton and then set Matlab's path to this directory.

 -------------------------------------------------------------------------------
 There are three demos:
 -------------------------------------------------------------------------------
 demo_glycine1.m
 demo_glycine2.m
 demo_bovine_insuline.m